noi-techpark/odh-web-components/README.md

 # odh-web-components
-Common repository for all web-components created in line with the opendatahub project.
+Common repository for web-components created in the opendatahub project.

-All contributions need to made through pull requests of forked repositories.
-Only opendatahub-core member will have write permissions for this repositories and will be the once to review contributions and check if guidelines are in line.
+To contribute to this repository you have to fork it and to make pull requests.
+Only Open Data Hub Core Members have write permissions.
+They will review all contributions and verify if all code is in line with the Open Data Hub Guidelines.

 How to **contribute**: